MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-application-slow-ssms-fast.md

 For more information about the identical queries, see the following examples:

-- If the stored procedures or functions have different parameter values, the queries times may be different:
+- If the stored procedures or functions have different parameter values, the query times may be different:

   - `SpUserProc @p1 = 100`